Alabama 3: History

-The band formed when Jake Black (born in Glasgow, Scotland; 27 April 1960 – 21 May 2019) met Rob Spragg (from Wales) at a rave in Peckham.
+The band formed when Jake Black (born in Basildon, Essex; 27 April 1960 – 21 May 2019) met Rob Spragg (from Merthyr Tydfil, Wales) at a rave in Peckham.
 They decided that a fusion of country music with acid house was a musical possibility.
 Other members of the band were added later: Nick Reynolds is the son of one of the Great Train Robbers; Rob Spragg was at university with Piers Marsh, the harmonica-player and synthesiser programmer for the band; while Orlando Harrison, the group's keyboardist, used to live with Jake Black.

 Forming initially under the name the First Presleyterian Church of Elvis the Divine (UK), and having been dismissed by the mainstream media as a novelty act, the group switched names to Alabama 3.
 As with their performances under the previous name, their sound fuses electronic pop with elements of country and blues styles.
 They signed with One Little Indian Records in 1997 for the release of their debut album, Exile on Coldharbour Lane.
 Every member of the group has an alias, the band's founding members adopting the personas Larry Love (Rob Spragg) and The Very Reverend Dr. D. Wayne Love (Jake Black).
 Their second album, La Peste, featured bassist John "Segs" Jennings of the Ruts under the stage name Frank Zappatista.

 In August 2007, the group toured under the name of Alabama 3: Acoustic and Unplugged, with Harpo Strangelove and Devlin Love, to promote new album M.O.R..
 Bassist John "Segs" Jennings left the band, saying he was "busy elsewhere and [he doesn't] have the time".
 M.O.R. included a cover of Jerry Reed's 1970s hit "Amos Moses", and features The Proclaimers on the track "Sweet Joy".
 Having recorded and toured with the band in the early days, Aurora Dawn rejoined the band in 2009.
 Between late 2010 and early 2011, programmer, harmonicist and founding member Piers Marsh left the band.

 Jake Black, a founding band member and songwriter, died of Addison's disease on 21 May 2019, several days after falling ill during a show at Highest Point Festival in Lancashire.
 He was 59.